Life in Cary, North Carolina for a native New Yorker...

-A year ago, I joined the thousands of New Yorker's before me, when I made the move from New York to North Carolina.
+A few years ago, I joined the thousands of New Yorker's before me, when I made the move from New York to North Carolina.
 I choose Cary because of its nearby location to Raleigh where my High School friend from NY owns a home.

 I was surprised to learn a few weeks after arriving what a few NC natives told me what Cary stood for: Containment Area for Relocated Yankees.
 This did not make me feel comfortable or wanted.
 However, there were many folks who welcomed me, especially those that were originally from up north.